kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

 conda activate iris-databricks
 ```

-With your Conda environment activated, install Kedro and the Databricks CLI:
+With your `conda` environment activated, install Kedro and the Databricks CLI:

 ```bash
 pip install kedro databricks-cli